adityadeole24/Programming-Framework-Assessment/README.md

 - Adding comprehensive explainations will provide clear information for understanding each part of the code.

 2. Revise this pseudocode (feel free to change its structure as you see fit) to match the hiring managers' new requests.
 The hiring managers change their minds and now want:
-- the applicant's native languages to be displayed
-- all of the experiences to be displayed in descending order instead of just the most recent one (still keep displaying only most recent education)
+i) the applicant's native languages to be displayed ii) all of the experiences to be displayed in descending order instead of just the most recent one (still keep displaying only most recent education)

 **Answer**

-- the applicant's native languages to be displayed
+i) the applicant's native languages to be displayed

 The psuedocode is updated as below.
 - The "Native Languages" section is added to basicObj with a rendering option for list.